-Table 5 shows the contrasts between the absolute estimates for each concept class and corpus, on the absolute scale.
+Table 5 shows the pairwise contrasts between the absolute estimates for each concept class and corpus, on the absolute scale.
 The differences indicate higher estimated values for RC compared to LC across the board, which is consistent with the findings of the previous models.
 All contrasts are significant on a 0.05 alpha-level.
 This shows that the differences between legal and everyday use of concepts are robust across concept classes.
 Interestingly, legal concepts show the smallest difference in EMMs of all concept classes.
-The effect sizes for all estimators can be found in Table 9 in the .
+The effect sizes for all estimators can be found in Table 9 in the Appendix.

-Table 3: Planned Absolute Contrasts by Concept Class.